parrotao/Admin-Password-Management/README.md

 # This code is for below ICT operation backgroud

-1. You have a number of Windows clients which already joined enterprise AD.
+1. You have a number of Windows clients which already joined enterprise AD or manage a number of linux host.
 2. based on security base line, most of your users have no local administrator right.
 3. management on local administrator password is a huge workload for the ICT people.